Norman Dyhrenfurth: 1963 Everest expedition

 Dyhrenfurth received a permit from the Nepalese authorities on May 10, 1961, for an American expedition to climb Mount Everest in the spring of 1963.
 He recruited a team of climbers that included Jake Breitenbach, Jim Whittaker, Willi Unsoeld, Lute Jerstad, Tom Hornbein, Dave Dingman and Barry Bishop.
 William Siri was the deputy team leader.
 Al Auten was the radio operator, and Gil Roberts was the team doctor.
 Sherpa Nawang Gombu was also part of the team.

 On March 23, 1963, Breitenbach was killed in the collapse of a serac in the Khumbu Icefall just above Everest Base Camp.
 The members of the expedition decided to proceed.
 Dyhrenfurth's style of leadership being democratic and team-oriented, he called a meeting, discussed the tragedy, let everyone speak, and when the decision was made to continue, the team remained intact.
 Dyhrenfurth's leadership style included a "commitment to consensus", and he was considered by those who have studied the expedition a "huge asset to the team".

 On May 1, Whittaker and Gombu reached the summit of Mount Everest by the South Col route used by the successful British expedition of 1953.

 On May 22, Unsoeld and Hornbein completed the first ascent of the West Ridge, descending by the South Col, thus completing the first traverse of Everest.
 That same day, Bishop and Jerstad reached the summit by the South Col route.
 The two pairs of climbers met up high on the mountain, and made their descent in the gathering darkness.
 From midnight until 4:00 am, they bivouacked high on the mountain, without sleeping bags, tents or bottled oxygen.
 All survived, though Unsoeld and Bishop suffered from frostbite, resulting in the amputation of toes.

 On July 8, 1963, President John F. Kennedy presented the National Geographic Society's Hubbard Medal to Dyhrenfurth at a ceremony in the flower garden of the White House.
 The surviving members of the expedition were also present.
 Kennedy told Dyhrenfurth that "we followed your actions with the greatest pride."
+In 1965 Dyhrenfurth's film Americans on Everest aired on CBS television as the first National Geographic special.

 1971 International Expedition

 Along with J. O. M. Roberts of the United Kingdom, Dyhrenfurth co-led the unsuccessful 1971 International Expedition, which attempted to climb Mount Everest by two routes.
-The climbers included Dougal Haston and Don Whillans of the United Kingdom, Wolfgang Axt of Austria, Odd Eliassen of Norway, David Isles of the United States, Yvette and Michel Vaucher of Switzerland, Carlo Mauri of Italy, Harsh Vardhan Bahuguna of India, Naomi Uemura of Japan, and Australian journalist Murray Sayle.
+The climbers included Dougal Haston and Don Whillans of the United Kingdom, Wolfgang Axt of Austria, Odd Eliassen of Norway, David Isles of the United States, Yvette and Michel Vaucher of Switzerland, Carlo Mauri of Italy, Naomi Uemura of Japan, Australian journalist Murray Sayle and Harsh Vardhan Bahuguna of India.
 The expedition ended in disarray after Bahuguna was killed high on the mountain.